"Fidei respondet non quaestiones, tantum prohibet interrogans eos."

 world, and to inaugurate the "Kingdom" of Heaven.
 Despite some clear

-statements by Jesus that should preclude this thinking, the majority of
+statements by Yeshua that should preclude this thinking, the majority of

 believers–in the face of so much confusion–have defaulted to "Waiting for Godot".